shaeberling/sdltrs/README.md

 ## SDL2

-This branch contains only the SDL2 version with texture rendering support.
+This branch contains the SDL2 version with hardware rendering support.
-It should be considered as *experimental* ...
+Altough *experimental*, it's recommended for newer operating systems ...

 ## Binaries